 As you are reading this post, several thousand data records will have been stolen.
 A recent study published by Gemalto shows that almost a billion data records were lost in 2014 as a result of 1,352 major data breach incidents that occurred around the world, with the majority taking place in North America.
 It represents a 49% increase over the previous year, and a 78% increase of the number of data records.
 The most recent incident at Anthem, the American health insurance provider, shows that 80 million data records (which is about 8% of all data lost in 2014) were lost in a “sophisticated attack” that was possible because one single password was stolen.
-Instead of recognizing that the password mechanism itself is the weakest link in their security infrastructure, Anthem responded by deploying a well-known strategy that will do absolutely nothing to prevent such an attack from happening again: they reset the passwords of all employees and blocked all access that involves only one password.
+Instead of recognizing that the password mechanism itself is the weakest link in their security infrastructure, Anthem responded by deploying a well-known strategy that will do absolutely nothing to prevent such an attack from happening again: they reset the passwords of all employees and blocked all access that involves only one password, in the expert cybersécurité website find more information.
 Yes, a sound user access and password policy is necessary, but something has to be done to make sure a new password is not going to be stolen and misused in the future.
 If Tricerion SafeLogin was used at Anthem – there would be no stolen passwords and the data breach could have been prevented, since image-based passwords inherently prevent easy shareability.
 There is no need to deploy hardware-based authentication systems (the cost of hardware and vulnerabilities, such as the recent hacking of Gemalto’s PKI infrastructure through phishing), since software-based mutual authentication mechanisms have the greatest advantage by being easy to deploy, enabling the removal of password-only points of entry.